ukhsa-collaboration/snapperdb/README.md

 As the database is populated a pair-wise distance matrix of SNP distances is calculated that can be used to generate a isolate level hierichical clustering nomenclature - the SNP Address.

+SnapperDB instancies can be queried to produce alignments for phylogenetic analysis.

 SnapperDB has been used internally within Public Health England to process >20,000 isolates of *Salmonella*, *E. coli* and other gastrointestinal pathogens.

+SnapperDB is intended to be used at the clonal complex / eBURST group level where isolates are less than 10K SNPs from the reference genome.

 ---